Lead in Aviation Gas

 What is aviation gas?

-Aviation gas (also known as 'avgas') is a fuel commonly used by small piston-engine (propeller or rotary) aircraft and is the last transportation fuel containing lead in the U.S. Lead from aviation gas emissions pollutes the air.
-Lead dust from these emissions can be found in neighborhoods around airports, settling on soil and other objects that people may touch.
+Aviation gas (also known as 'avgas') is a fuel commonly used by small piston-engine (propeller or rotary) aircraft and is the most widely used transportation fuel containing lead in the U.S. Lead from aviation gas emissions is an air pollutant that threatens the health of children.
+When lead air pollutants settle, they contaminate the neighborhoods around airports and can create soil and dust with levels of lead that are unsafe for children.

 Why is this a concern?